BChow5/Assignment3_P2/README.md

 1. Create your 2 droplets on digital ocean with the tag "web"

-* Refer to digitalOcean documentation if you need help
+* Refer to digitalOcean documentation if you need help setting these up

 <br>